+Excerpt of the RJC ESG reporting framework

-• Prioritize the use of the SDGs as an overarching framework whilst recommending meme TTOVISION Sup-provision(s) - r labour shall not engage in or support child labour as defined in ILO Convention 138 and Recommendation 146, which set the following minimum ages for work GRI 408 Child Labor Disclosure 408- 1: Operations and suppliers at significant risk for incidents of child labor The reporting organization shall report the following information: a.
-Operations and suppliers (1) Tier 1 supplier facilities and (2) supplier facilities beyond Tier 1 that have been audited to labor code of conduct, (3) percentage of total audits conducted by a SDG 8: Decent Work and Economic Growth shall not engage or support the worst forms of child labour as defined in ILO Convention 182 and Recommendation 190, which includes e considered to have significant risk for incidents of: i. child labor; ii. young workers exposed to hazardous work. b.
-Operations and Priority non- conformance rate and associated corrective action rate for suppliers' labor code of
+Pillar COP Theme COP Provision COP Sub-provision(s) GRI SASB Arabesque SDGs Social Labour rights and working conditions 19.
+Child labour 19.1 Members shall not engage in or support child labour as defined in ILO Convention 138 and Recommendation 146, which set the following minimum ages for work 119.2 Members shall not engage or support the worst forms of child labour as defined in ILO Convention 182 and Recommendation 190, which includes GRI 408 Child Labor Disclosure 408- 1: Operations and suppliers at significant risk for incidents of child labor The reporting organization shall report the following information: a.
+Operations and suppliers considered to have significant risk for incidents of: i. child labor; ii. young workers exposed to hazardous work. b.
+Operations and suppliers considered to have significant risk for incidents of child labor either SASB CG-AA430b.1 Percentage of (1) Tier 1 supplier facilities and (2) supplier facilities beyond Tier 1 that have been audited to labor code of conduct, (3) percentage of total audits conducted by a third-party auditor GG-AA-430b.2 Priority non-conformance rate and associated corrective action rate for suppliers' labor code of conduct audits Pillar S S-Ray Key 34800 Child Labour Statement or Policy Labour Rights Does the firm have a statement or policy to avoid using child labour?
+SDG 8: Decent Work and Economic Growth